 In complete contrast, Freej (Arabic: فريج) is an Emirati three-dimensional, computer animated television series for children and adults alike.
 The English tagline for the show is “The Fun Old Girls.”

 The show is produced by Mohammed Saeed Harib, who also directed the fifteen standalone episodes of fifteen minutes each.
 I saw him speak a few years ago at a TEDx event in Dubai and he was mesmerizing.
 It is the tale of four old Emirati women living in a secluded neighborhood in modern day Dubai.
 The show’s main characters - Um Saeed, Um Saloom, Um Allawi and Um Khammas - try to live a peaceful life in the midst of the ever-expanding city around them, but the city’s boom unveils new social issues every day that they would have to tackle solve in their own simple way.
 For those four old women, there is no issue too hard to crack with a good cup of coffee at Um Saeed’s house.

 Harib began developing the concept while attending Northeastern University in Boston.
 A professor asked his class to create superheroes originating from their culture.
 Harib selected the Emirati Bedouin women of the previous generations of the heroes because they worked and taught in difficult climates and financial environments.
 While the men in his grandfathers’ generation dove for pearls their wives accomplished the other tasks - hence the birth of four granny Superheroes.

-For myself, I am fascinated about design and its role in dignity and aging, about defying conventional rules and roles, and of providing ongoing purpose and meaning for the older (and of course, wiser.)
+I Am Curious about design and its role in dignity and aging, about defying conventional rules and roles, and of providing ongoing purpose and meaning for the older (and wiser.)